Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Introduction

-\citet{foster2021statistical} propose the DEC as a complexity measure for interactive decision making problems, and develop the E2D meta-algorithm as a general model-based algorithm for problems within their DMSO framework (which covers bandits and RL).
-The DEC framework is further generalized in~\citep{foster2022complexity} to capture adversarial decision making problems.
+\paragraph{Decision-estimation coefficient} \citet{foster2021statistical} propose the DEC as a complexity measure for interactive decision-making problems and develop the E2D meta-algorithm as a general model-based algorithm for problems within their DMSO framework, which covers bandits and RL.
+The DEC framework is further generalized in~\citet{foster2022complexity} to capture adversarial decision-making problems.
 The DEC has close connections to the modulus of continuity \citep{donoho1987geometrizing, donoho1991geometrizing, donoho1991geometrizing3}, information ratio \citep{russo2016information, russo2018learning, lattimore2021mirror}, and Exploration-by-optimization \citep{lattimore2020exploration}.
-Our work builds on and extends the DEC framework: We propose the \etod~algorithm as a general and strong instantiation of the E2D meta-algorithm, and generalize the DEC to capture PAC and reward-free learning.
+Our work also builds on and extends the DEC framework: we generalize the DEC notions to capture general learning goals, including PAC learning, reward-free learning, all-policy model estimation, and preference-based learning.

 \paragraph{Other general algorithms} Posterior sampling (or Thompson Sampling) is another general purpose algorithm for interactive decision making \citep{thompson1933likelihood,russo2019worst, agrawal2017optimistic,zanette2020frequentist,zhang2022feel,agarwal2022model,agarwal2022non}.
-Frequentist regret bounds for posterior sampling are established in tabular MDPs~\citep{agrawal2017optimistic, russo2019worst} and linear MDPs~\citep{russo2019worst,zanette2020frequentist}. \citet{zhang2022feel} proves regret bounds of a posterior sampling algorithm for RL with general function approximation, which is then generalized in \cite{agarwal2022model,agarwal2022non}.
-Our~\cref{section:mops} discusses the connection between the MOPS algorithm of~\citet{agarwal2022model} and \etod.
-The OMLE (Optimistic Maximum Likelihood Estimation) algorithm is studied in \citep{liu2022partially, liu2022sample} for Partially Observable Markov Decision Process; however, the algorithm itself is general and can be used for any problem within the DMSO framework; We provide such a generalization and discuss the connections in~\cref{section:omle}.
-Maximum-likelihood based algorithms for RL are also studied in~\citep{mete2021reward,agarwal2020flambe, uehara2021representation}.
+Frequentist regret bounds for posterior sampling are established in tabular MDPs~\citep{agrawal2017optimistic, russo2019worst} and linear MDPs~\citep{russo2019worst,zanette2020frequentist}. \citet{zhang2022feel} proves regret bounds of a posterior sampling algorithm for RL with general function approximation, which is then generalized in \cite{agarwal2022model,agarwal2022non}. \crefapp{H.1}{section:mops} discusses the connection between the MOPS algorithm of~\citet{agarwal2022model} and \etod.
+The OMLE (Optimistic Maximum Likelihood Estimation) algorithm is studied in \citep{liu2022partially, liu2022sample} for Partially Observable Markov Decision Processes; however, the algorithm itself is general and can be used for any problem within the DMSO framework.
+We provide such a generalization and discuss the connections in~\crefapp{H.2}{section:omle}.
+Maximum-likelihood-based algorithms for RL are also studied in~\citep{mete2021reward,agarwal2020flambe, uehara2021representation}.